jonathan-sheets/flixNET-Angular-client/README.md

 # FlixNETAngularClient

+This is the client-side for the API I built in my [movie_api](https://github.com/jonathan-sheets/movie_api) repo.
+It was built using Angular and Angular Material.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.   - See it in action [HERE](https://jonathan-sheets.github.io/flixNET-Angular-client)

 ## Development server